dhoyle/splicedocs-jekyll/pages/Tutorials/CLI/UsingTheCLI.md

 in SQL statements; these functions can be invoked where most other built-in functions are allowed, including within SQL expressions and `SELECT` statement.
 Functions must be deterministic, and cannot be used to make changes to the database.
-You can use the [`show functions`](cmdlineref_showfunctions.html) command to display which functions are defined in your database or schema:
+You can use the &nbsp;[`show functions`](cmdlineref_showfunctions.html) command to display which functions are defined in your database or schema: